alxmancilla/MongoDBSparkConnector/README.md

 Demos using Spark 2.4.4 and MongoDB 4.0

-These demos are based on MongoDB Spark Connector official repository:
+These demos are based on the official MongoDB Spark Connector repository:

 https://github.com/mongodb/mongo-spark